wtnm/fform/tutorial.en.md

 }:
 ...
 ```
-Everything is very simple, instead of synchronous function, asynchronous, the field `login` is added validator.
-Since the validator is set in the extended scheme (index `oneOf` = 1), it will work only in the registration form mode.
+Everything is extremely simple, instead of a synchronous function, asynchronous, a validator is added to the login field.
+Since the validator is specified in the extended scheme (index `oneOf` = 1), then it will work only in the registration form mode.

-And now let's add emulation of captcha check when submitting the form:
+Now add the captcha verification emulation when submitting the form:
 ```js
 ...
 elements.extend([{